I know it’s long, but please bear with me & have patience.

 - Where the

-for example checks the magic number (each elf binary file contains magic number in the header) in thelinux_bprm
+load_binaryfor example checks the magic number (each elf binary file contains magic number in the header) in thelinux_bprmbuffer (remember that we read first128bytes from the executable binary file) & exit if it is not elf binary:

 Executing Binary